-Endothelium is the innermost layer of a blood vessel.
-It is made up of one walled thick simple squamous epithelium.
+The endothelium is the innermost layer of a blood vessel.
+It is a thin layer of simple squamous cells called endothelial cells.
 In arteries and veins, the endothelium is surrounded by a thick muscular and an elastic layer.

 Types of capillaries

 Capillaries can be divided into the following three types, based upon the arrangement of endothelial cells.

 Continuous capillaries have an uninterrupted lining of endothelial cells.
 These allow only the smallest molecules and ions to pass through their intercellular clefts.
 However, lipid-soluble molecules can easily pass through them.
 These capillaries are found in the skeletal muscles, central nervous system, skin.

 Fenestrated capillaries have several pores measuring 60-80nm nanometers) in diameter in their endothelial lining.
 These pores have a thin layer of fibrils that limit the movement of proteins.
 Such type of capillary is found in the glomeruli of kidneys, endocrine glands, intestines, and pancreas.

 Sinusoidal capillaries, also known as discontinuous capillaries have relatively larger openings in their endothelial lining measuring 30-40μm (micrometers) in diameter.
 The basal lamina (or basement membrane) is also discontinuous.
 Blood cells and proteins can easily move out of these capillaries.
 Such capillaries are found in the liver, spleen, bone marrow and adrenal glands.

 Fenestrated capillaries are able to move larger molecules in and out and therefore do not require carrier proteins.
 However, the movement of molecules is dependent upon three factors:

 - Permeability, which includes the number and size of the pores.
 Both of them have a positive correlation with permeability and the rate of movement of molecules.